-Do You Want the EXACT MARKETING PROPOSAL TEMPLATE that Won Clients like AT&T and Hitachi?
+Do You Want the EXACT DIGITAL MARKETING PROPOSAL TEMPLATE that Won Clients like AT&T and Hitachi?

 You will be able to customize the marketing proposal to your digital agency very easily.